Elevate Your Game: Golf in the North Carolina Mountains

 6 Jefferson LandingJeffersonSee on map

 U.S. Open and two-time PGA Champion Larry Nelson fashioned a challenging but fair test deemed worthy of 4.5 stars by Golf Digest.
-Mountain vistas add to the allure, but attention has to be maintained on the ground to navigate sloping, often dog-legged fairways and avoid the stream that meanders throughout.
+Mountain vistas add to the allure of Jefferson Landing, but attention has to be maintained on the ground to navigate sloping, often dog-legged fairways and avoid the stream that meanders throughout.

 Notable nearby: The club’s location on the historic New River also is a definite addition to the experience.